 Killing deer will not protect gardens and shrubbery

 Certain plants like tulips and hostas are irresistible to deer.
 Even if the deer population could be greatly reduced, these favorite flowers would still be eaten by any remaining deer.
-Effective solutions focus on deterring deer and protecting flowers and ornamentals by “deer-proofing.”
+Effective solutions focus on deterring deer and protecting flowers and ornamentals with repellants or fencing.
 Choose plants deer generally don’t like, such as daffodils and irises, boxwood and pachysandra.
 The key to success is for residents to understand that deer are here to stay.

 Killing deer will not stop deer/car accidents

 Studies have shown that reducing the deer population does not necessarily reduce the number of collisions between cars and deer.
 In some cases, collision numbers are lower in areas with more deer.
 Many factors contribute to deer-vehicle collisions, such as traffic volume, speed limits, the extent to which roads bisect habitats and migration routes and the use of visual barriers.
 Killing deer will not solve the underlying problem, which is that we have trapped these animals within a network of highways crisscrossing their territory and have failed to construct wildlife underpasses or overpasses that allow safe crossings.
-Deer-aware drivers can avoid collisions.
+Deer-aware drivers can avoid collisions by exercising caution, especially at dawn and dusk.

 Deer kills will not reduce the incidence of Lyme disease